Skip to content

 On October 30, 2025, the Center for Neuropsychology Learning and Development appeared on the leak site operated by the qilin ransomware group.
 The group claims to have exfiltrated internal files from the organization during a ransomware attack.
 Anyone whose personal information, medical records, or family details passed through the center may now face heightened risk of identity theft or doxxing.

 Public reporting indicates the Center for Neuropsychology Learning and Development was listed on the qilin leak site on October 30, 2025.
 The organization provides neuropsychological evaluations and learning support services, meaning client files likely contain sensitive personal, medical, and family information.
-Available reporting describes the incident as a ransomware attack in which internal data was stolen before encryption or disruption of systems.
+Available reporting describes the incident as a ransomware attack in which internal data was allegedly stolen before encryption or disruption of systems.
 The exact number of individuals affected remains unknown, and the precise data types exposed have not been independently verified beyond the group's claim of stolen internal files.

 Why This Matters for You and Your Family